 What this means is that if you decide to cancel, you just stop paying.
 Period.

-One interesting fact that I dug up is that based on Shopify’s annual report (they are a publicly listed company), there are more users on the monthly plan than the 1-year or 2-years plan.
+An interesting fact I dug up is that based on Shopify’s annual report (they are a publicly listed company), there are more users on the monthly plan than the 1-year or 2-year plans.

-This is a broad statement but unfortunately, Shopify didn’t provide exact percentages.
-I’d imagine that discounts you receive are not steep enough for users to commit to longer terms.
+This is a broad statement, but unfortunately Shopify didn’t provide exact percentages.
+I’d imagine that the discounts you receive are not steep enough for users to commit to longer terms.

-Shopify is an on accelerated growth path as their brand received more and more recognition over the years as one of the best ecommerce builders available today.
+Shopify is on an accelerated growth path and their brand continues to receive more and more recognition each year as one of the best ecommerce builders available today.

-Getting back to Shopify pricing plans, here is exactly what you get from each plan:
+Getting back to Shopify pricing plans though, here’s exactly what you get from each plan: